reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 it should also construct all of its children :class:`~reahl.web.fw.Widget`\ s, doesn't it?
 Why wait any longer?

-Conversely, when a :class:`~reahl.web.fw.Region` is instantiated, it does not make sense to immediately instantiate all of the :class:`~reahl.web.fw.Widget`\ s of all of the  :class:`~reahl.web.fw.View`\ s  it contains.
+Conversely, when a :class:`~reahl.web.fw.UserInterface` is instantiated, it does not make sense to immediately instantiate all of the :class:`~reahl.web.fw.Widget`\ s of all of the  :class:`~reahl.web.fw.View`\ s  it contains.
 After all the current user is only interested in one particular :class:`~reahl.web.fw.View` at this point.
 So the complications are necessary here.